 Here’s a fresh idea: Help a budding chef hone their skills by giving them a cookbook they can work their way through from start to finish.
 This #1 New York Times Best Seller from America’s Test Kitchen is a great choice, since each recipe—breakfast, snacks, beverages, dinners, desserts, and more—is developed by expert chefs and thoroughly tested by more than 750 kids.

-Why Trust Us?
+Why Trust the Spruce Eats?